 In addition to the physical and behavioral deterioration, individuals sustain over the course of active addiction, those suffering from chemical dependency often feel a severe lack of spiritual fulfillment.
 In fact, Bill Wilson—founder of Alcoholics Anonymous and the twelve-step method of recovery—suggested that one of the reasons for alcoholism was that individuals were searching for personal meaning in life at the bottom of a bottle, realizing too late that one doesn’t get fulfillment through substance abuse.
 As such, it’s often suggested that individuals find ways to give back to others while in recovery as it promotes a more comprehensive, mind-body-and-spirit recovery by offering those in recovery fulfillment through helping others.
 Therefore, in the spirit of altruism and spiritual health, here are five ways to give back during recovery from alcohol and drug addiction.

-Volunteering might not be someone most recovering addicts would be ready for in early recovery when they’re still detoxing or getting acclimating to abstinence, but after the adjustment period it’s a great idea to find opportunities to volunteer in the community.
+Volunteering might not be someone most recovering addicts would be ready for in early recovery when they’re still detoxing or getting acclimated to abstinence, but after the adjustment period, it’s a great idea to find opportunities to volunteer in the community.
 Many churches have a variety of volunteer initiatives such as soup kitchens and clothing drives, and most cities have a YMCA center where individuals can offer to help out in a number of ways.
-One of the main benefits to volunteering is that it’s good for the soul, making recovering addicts feel better about themselves and feeling like they really have something valuable to offer their communities.
+One of the main benefits of volunteering is that it’s good for the soul, making recovering addicts feel better about themselves and feel like they really have something valuable to offer their communities.
 Many addiction specialists even consider volunteering to be a cornerstone of recovery.

 3. START A LOCAL RECOVERY GROUP